GeekyBankGirls/my_weather_app/README.md

 1. Open your command prompt or terminal.
 1. Navigate to your project directory.
-   2. cd /my_weather_app
+   1. `cd /my_weather_app`
-1. Create a virtual environment: Ps: If you already have a venv directory in your project.
+1. Create a virtual environment:
+    Ps: If you already have a venv directory in your project.
 You do not need this step.
         `python -m venv venv`
-2. Activate the virtual environment:
+1. Activate the virtual environment:

-3. For macOS/Linux: source venv/bin/activate
+   1. For macOS/Linux: `source venv/bin/activate`
-3. For Windows: venv\Scripts\activate
+   1. For Windows: `venv\Scripts\activate`

-### Install Flask
+### Install Requirements

 Execute from the same command line
-`pip install flask requests`
+`pip install -r requirements.txt`

-Create a new python file called app.py
+# Create an account on the weather api
+1. Create an account on https://www.weatherapi.com/signup.aspx
+1. After creating an account and logging in, click on "My Account" on the right top corner
+1. Copy the API Key value and save it somewhere in your computer.
+1. Don't worry we will explain it during the workshop.
+Trial is free!

+# build a weather app which gets the city gets a parameter

+# Concepts that you will learn with this weather app
+- Web server / HTTP status codes
+- client-server communication
+- query string parameter
+- framework / flask / routes
+- api / api key & authentication
+- python packages / requests / requirements.txt